 Bringing flowers is fine.
 Arriving with an extra bag of ice is perfectly okay.
-But showing up to a gathering with an authentic Italian focaccia topped with crispy, salty shallots that you made yourself, warm from the oven — that’s the kind of behavior that gets you invited back next time.
+But showing up at your BFF’s small, socially distant dinner with an fresh-from-the-oven Italian focaccia topped with crispy, salty shallots that you made yourself, warm from the oven — that’s the kind of behavior that gets you invited back next time.

 If you’ve always wanted to bake bread but haven’t gotten around to it yet, this is the perfect recipe to get you started.
 You don’t need any fancy mixers or special equipment — just your own two hands and some patience while you wait for the dough to rise.
 (YouTube videos are a perfectly acceptable way to pass the time, but you can also get some emails answered or laundry folded.)

 The finished product will look so beautiful that even you might start to think it’s from a bakery.
 In our test kitchen, one going-for-seconds taster rhapsodized, “I would serve this at a wine and cheese night, or a Sunday spaghetti supper with a big bowl of pasta and a hearty pour of a fat red wine.”

 Toss any leftovers into the freezer on baking day and you’ll be set with an emergency weeknight meal.
 Just wrap the bread in foil and put it in a 350° oven until it’s warm.
 Heat up some pizza sauce, and you’ve got your own version of classic Italian dunkers.

 Our tip: Try a make-ahead option by preparing the dough the night before, then take it out of the fridge and bake it the next day.
 Doing it this way makes even weeknight fresh bread a wonderful possibility.

 1 packet instant dry yeast (2 ¼ tsp)

 2 tsp honey

 2 Tbsp olive oil, plus more for greasing the bowl and pan

 5 cups bread flour, plus more for dusting work surface